void314/omarchy-nix/README.md

 # Omarchy Nix

 Omarchy-nix is an opinionated NixOS flake to help you get started as fast as possible with NixOS and Hyprland.
-It is primarily reimplementation of [DHH's Omarchy](https://github.com/basecamp/omarchy) project - an opinionated Arch/Hyprland setup for modern web development.
+It is primarily a reimplementation of [DHH's Omarchy](https://github.com/basecamp/omarchy) project - an opinionated Arch/Hyprland setup for modern web development.

 ## Quick Start